centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/centreon-ha/upgrade-from-20-04.md

 ### Reconfigure MariaDB

-It's necessary to modify the mysql configuration by editing `/etc/my.cnf.d/server.cnf`:
+It's necessary to modify the mysql configuration by editing the file `/etc/my.cnf.d/server.cnf`:

 > On the 2 Central servers in HA 2 nodes
 > On the 2 Database servers in HA 4 nodes.